Quick Start Guide

-This chapter helps you get up and running with Cumulus RMP quickly and easily.
+This chapter helps you get up and running with Cumulus Linux quickly and easily.

-Cumulus RMP 2.5.12 is part of Cumulus RMP 2.5 ESR and as such, contains bug fixes only.
+Cumulus Linux 3.0.1 contains bug fixes only.
 The release notes contain information about the release as well as the fixed and known issues.

 Open Source Contributions